Eventuous/eventuous/docs/versioned_docs/version-0.15/producers/implementation.md

 );
 ```

-The `IEventProducer` interface has a property named `ReadyNow`, which indicates the readiness of the producer.
-This property is important for gateways to determine if the producer is prepared to produce messages.
-In certain scenarios, the producer may need to set up or verify the necessary infrastructure such as queues or topics before it can begin producing messages.
-Once this setup is complete, the producer should set the `ReadyNow` property to `true`.
+Some producers require lifecycle management so they can execute some operations on startup and on shut down.
+Those producers implement the `IHostedProducer` interface has a property named `Ready`, which indicates the producer's readiness.
+This property is also important for gateways to determine if the producer is prepared to produce messages.

 ## Base producer

-There are two abstract base classes for producers, one without options, and the other one with options.
+There is an abstract base class for producers called `BaseProducer`.

 The purpose for the base class is to enable tracing for produced messages.
 All producers implemented in Eventuous use the base producer class.
 For the purpose of tracing, the base producer class accepts `ProducerTracingOptions` as a parameter.